mtheoryx/gatsby-to-production-project/devnotes.md

 ## What will we use to build it?

-- GatsbyJS
+- GatsbyJS (docker, compose, maybe Vault)
-- Styled-Components
+- Styled-Components (grab a nerdy theme, for free!)
-- Markdown
+- Markdown (plugin)
-- Zeit static deploy
+- Zeit static deploy (script it)

-Later
+Later (maybe..)

-API with Lambda/Gateway
-Deployed with Terraform and AWS
+API with Lambda/Gateway, and S3 static bucket with https/dns and cloudfront Deployed with Terraform and AWS

 ## Topics